Courtesy Pay provides a safety net up to a pre-determined amount under certain conditions.

 - At your request, we may authorize and pay overdrafts created by everyday debit or ATM transactions.

-- An overdraft fee of up to $32.50 per item may be charged for covering each overdraft that results in a negative balance at the end of the day.
+- An Overdraft Item Fee of $32.50 per item may be charged for covering each overdraft that results in a negative balance at the end of the day.

-- A maximum of 6 fees per account per day will be assessed.
+- A maximum of 4 overdraft fees per account per day will be assessed.

 - Courtesy Pay limits vary by type of checking account, relationship with the Merrimack and account standing.

 - Once an overdraft has occurred you are required to bring your account to a positive balance within 30 days.

 - Whether your overdrafts will be paid is discretionary and we reserve the right not to pay.
 We do not typically pay overdrafts if your account is not in good standing.

 As long as you maintain your account in “good standing,” we may approve your overdraft items within your current available Courtesy Pay limit as a courtesy.
 There is no additional cost associated with this privilege unless you use it.
 You will be charged our overdraft item fee of $32.50 for each overdrawn item created by a traditional paper-based check, a teller withdrawal, an automatic payment (ACH) transaction or a recurring debit card payment.
 We will also pay ATM and one-time debit card transactions up to your daily Courtesy Pay limit if you have asked us to do so by “Opting In.”
 The Merrimack will charge no more than 4 overdraft item fees per account on any given business day.